-Unfortunately, there are also some drawbacks to asynchronous communication.
-For example, it introduces confidentiality concerns and the potential for an inbox flooded with inappropriate jokes from consumers.
-There are ways to mitigate these types of risks, but if you are resistant to technology, it may be best to avoid communicating with you consumers via online methods.
+Unfortunately, there are also some drawbacks to asynchronous communication such as confidentiality concerns.
+There are ways to mitigate these types of risks, but if you are resistant to technology, it may be best to avoid communicating with consumers via online methods.

-If you are interested, you can learn more about creating an effective email relationship with a consumers in structuring an email relationship.
+You can learn more about creating an effective email relationship with a consumer in structuring an email relationship.

 Consumers have varying levels of access to the internet and cellphone service, but access is increasing all the time.

 In addition, not all consumers are equally well suited to use distance technology.
-Consider the consumers’ disability and skill set.
-Does the consumer have trouble reading and writing?
-Does the consumer have trouble typing or using text to speech software?
-Is the consumer inexperienced with computer applications?
-Use your best judgement when engaging a consumer using these technologies and do not be afraid to terminate these communication channels if it isn’t working.
+Consider the consumers’ disability and skill set if you decide to communicate via email.
+Use your best judgement when emailing a consumer; end this communication channel if it isn’t working.

-When done effectively, distance technology can offer several benefits for the consumer including:
+When done effectively, communicating with email can offer several benefits for the consumer including: